Black Bounces with multiple throats and anti-throats: New black-bounce spacetimes

-If $b>0$, $r_2$ is a point of maximum an $r_3$ a point of minimum.
+In general, there are three extrema points, \eqref{extremaModel2}.
 In Fig. \ref{fig:areamodel2} we see that to $c_3=0$ there is only a nonzero minimum point, which represents a throat.
-To $c_3=b^2/16m$ there are two minimum, but one of them is zero, which is a throat, and a maximum, which is a anti=throat.
-To $c_3=b^2/8m$ there is a zero minimum and a inflection point.
+To $c_3=b^2/16m$ there are two minimum, but one of them is at $r=0$, and a maximum, which is an anti-throat.
+To $c_3=b^2/8m$ there is a minimum and a inflection point.
+If $c_3\neq0$, $r\rightarrow 0$ is point of minimum.

 The analytical expression for the Kretschmann scalar is not simple but to $r\rightarrow 0$ we find